brennv/fuze/README.rst

 * Investigation lead development and operations support
 * Add multilingual support

-Chat with us on Slack_, our current sprint is posted on Scrumblr_.
+Chat with us on Slack_, our whiteboard is on Scrumblr_.

+Sprint details are posted on Trello_, bug tracking on Yodiz_.

 Thank you to Aliasaria for Scrumbler and thank you to PyDanny for cookiecutter-django framework: